-&lt;sup>(13) Eurizon defined Engagement as the sharing of views/holding dialogues with the companies it invests in with a view to involvement and medium/long-term relationships, with the aim of monitoring and determining their commitments on specific issues, as well as taking part in the related shareholders' meetings.
-(14) For further information on the activities of the Group Companies in the area of Engagement and Stewardship and in relation to the commitments made following their adherence to
+(13) Eurizon defined Engagement as the sharing of views/holding dialogues with the companies it invests in with a view to involvement and medium/long-term relationships, with the aim of monitoring and determining their commitments on specific issues, as well as taking part in the related shareholders' meetings.

-&lt;sup>(14) For further information on the activities of the Group Companies in the area of Engagement and Stewardship and in relation to the commitments made following their adherence to the Net-Zero initiatives, including the results achieved in 2023, see the 2023 Climate Report of the Intesa Sanpaolo Group [i].
+(14) For further information on the activities of the Group Companies in the area of Engagement and Stewardship and in relation to the commitments made following their adherence to the Net-Zero initiatives, including the results achieved in 2023, see the 2023 Climate Report of the Intesa Sanpaolo Group [i].

 (15) For further information on the qualitative and quantitative criteria defined by Eurizon, see the Commitment Policy of Eurizon Capital SGR S.p.A. [i].

-&lt;sup>(16) About 74% including Portfolio Management (GP) pursuant to Articles 8 and 9 of the SFDR.
+(16) About 74% including Portfolio Management (GP) pursuant to Articles 8 and 9 of the SFDR.